andresmha/frontend-nanodegree-mobile-portfolio/README.md

 * Added media type to print.css and moved it to the end of the html

 views/js/main.js

 * Refactored resizePizzas function.

 	* Removed innecesary calculations.

-	* Extracted general calculations from loop to be made one single time.
+	* Extracted general calculations and definitions from loop to be made one single time.

+  * Changed querySelector to getElementById or getElementsByClassName

 * Reduced number of pizza elements generated from 200 to 30

 * Refactored updatePositions function

   * Extracted calculation from loop

+  * Changed querySelector to getElementsByClassName

+  * Extracted variable definition from loop

+* changePizzaSizes function

+  * Change querySelector to getElementsByClassName

+  * Extracted variable definition from loop to be made only once

+* Extracted variable definition from for loops

+* DOMContentLoader Event Listener

+  * Extracted variable definition from loop

+  * Extracted and changed querySelector to getELementById from loop

+views/css/style.css

+* Added properties to "mover" class to enable GPU acceleration